How to tell AI to write like a human?

 FAQs

-Humanizing doesnât mean dumbing down, it means reshaping tone, rhythm, and sentence variety.
+Humanizing doesnât mean dumbing down, it means reshaping tone, rhythm and sentence variety.
 Start by rewriting rigid structures into conversational ones.
 Vary sentence lengths.
 Add rhetorical questions or analogies.
-Most importantly, use a tool like NetusAI that understands stylometric markers and restructures your draft with intention, not just synonyms.
-This preserves your core message but adds human signals that detectors respect.